tnscorcoran/rhsso-3scale/README.md

 Access to a 3scale Account
 Access to a Red Hat SSO installation
 An API client.
 We assume it to be Postman client for Chrome
-Your RHEL box IP, refered to *rhel-box-ip*
+Your RHEL box IP, refered to *rhel-box-ip*.
+We assume RHSSO and 3scale on Prem are runnning on the same RHEL box with this IP.
+(If not substitute as appropriate below).

 Note: We have inserted whitespace in some URLs as they contain placeholders and are not valid URLs as they appear.
 Insert the values resolving to the URL fragments and remove whitespace.